SAP-samples/btp-developer-guide-cap/documentation/remote-service/mission-prerequisites/README.md

 1. Develop a basic full-stack CAP application.
 You have the following options:
     - **Option 1**: Go through the following group of tutorials based on the Incident Management application step by step and explore the source code.
 See [Develop a Full-Stack CAP Application](https://developers.sap.com/group.cap-application-full-stack.html).
-    - **Option 2**: Go to the Incident Management application GitHub repository directly and deploy the application without going through the application development steps.
+    - **Option 2**: Go to the Incident Management application GitHub repository directly and download the application without going through the application development steps.
 See [Incident Management](https://github.com/cap-js/incidents-app).
         1. Run the following command to clone the Incident Management application:

             ```sh